MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   ### WebRtcLocalhostIpHandling
   #### Restrict exposure of local IP address by WebRTC

   #### Supported versions:
   - On Windows and macOS since 77 or later

   #### Description
   Allows you to set whether or not WebRTC exposes the user's local IP address.

-If you set this policy to "AllowAllInterfaces" ('default') or "AllowPublicAndPrivateInterfaces" ('default_public_and_private_interfaces'), WebRTC exposes the local IP address.
+If you set this policy to "AllowAllInterfaces" or "AllowPublicAndPrivateInterfaces", WebRTC exposes the local IP address.

-If you set this policy to "AllowPublicInterfaceOnly" ('default_public_interface_only') or "DisableNonProxiedUdp" ('disable_non_proxied_udp'), WebRTC doesn't expose the local IP address.
+If you set this policy to "AllowPublicInterfaceOnly" or "DisableNonProxiedUdp", WebRTC doesn't expose the local IP address.

 If you don't set this policy, or if you disable it, WebRTC exposes the local IP address.

+Policy options mapping:

-  * 'default' = Allow all interfaces.
-This exposes the local IP address.
+* AllowAllInterfaces (default) = Allow all interfaces.
+This exposes the local IP address

-  * 'default_public_and_private_interfaces' = Allow public and private interfaces over http default route.
-This exposes the local IP address.
+* AllowPublicAndPrivateInterfaces (default_public_and_private_interfaces) = Allow public and private interfaces over http default route.
+This exposes the local IP address

-  * 'default_public_interface_only' = Allow public interface over http default route.
-This doesn't expose the local IP address.
+* AllowPublicInterfaceOnly (default_public_interface_only) = Allow public interface over http default route.
+This doesn't expose the local IP address

-  * 'disable_non_proxied_udp' = Use TCP unless proxy server supports UDP.
-This doesn't expose the local IP address.
+* DisableNonProxiedUdp (disable_non_proxied_udp) = Use TCP unless proxy server supports UDP.
+This doesn't expose the local IP address

+Use the preceding information when configuring this policy.

   #### Supported features:
   - Can be mandatory: Yes